-Research the business
+Research the industry and company

 You don’t need to spend a fortune on new clothes

-The Transition to Work Program (TTW) has partnered with Thread Together to create the Thread Wardrobe initiative which provides new clothing and shoes to participants within the program to prepare them for their interview and beginning employment.
-The TTW site, located in Parramatta, has a “Thread Wardrobe Room” set up like a shop for all participants from other sites to pick clothes suited to both their style and the job they are applying for.
+We’ve partnered with Thread Together to provide new clothing and shoes to Transition to Work participants.
+Located at MTC Parramatta, the ‘Thread Wardrobe Room’ is set up like a shop for young people to pick interview clothes suited to both their style and the job they’re applying for.